wimmywozzle/SNAPMAP_Doomsouls/README.md

 + Initial Release
 - [BUG] Sometimes the Hellshot in the opening locker will not spawn.
 I am aware and fixing it.
 - [BUG] On SL1, the enemy spawns may get stuck in an area making that SL extremely easy to cheese.
 Looking into it.
-- Added WIP Indicators.
+- [ADDED] WIP Indicators.
 Too far from finished lol